 Upload speed and gaming broadband

-But for some gamers upload speed is really important, perhaps even more than download rates.
-If you have any plans to host online matches from home or stream your games on Twitch or YouTube then you’ll want to get the fastest upload speed possible.
+But upload speed is really important for some gamers, perhaps even more than download rates.
+If you have any plans to host online matches from home or stream your games on Twitch or YouTube, then you’ll want to get the fastest upload speed possible.

 Ready to serve: hosting online games

-Hosting online matches is a more demanding use of the upstream connection than standard online play, though how much it matters varies with the type of game and number of clients.
-ADSL broadband can manage a small handful of players in an online shooter, or a larger group if a game is not reliant on very low latency.
-But for bigger crowds in fast-paced games or hosting heavily modded private servers, fibre optic broadband is recommended.
+ADSL broadband can manage a small handful of players in an online shooter, or a larger group if a game doesn’t demand lightning-quick reflexes.
+But for bigger crowds in fast-paced games, or hosting heavily modded private servers, fibre broadband is recommended.

 Twitch and beyond: streaming your games

 Another good reason to get broadband with fast upload speeds is if you're interested in live streaming games to Twitch or YouTube.

 This is an extremely demanding use of the upload speed, and fibre broadband is significantly better for streaming than ADSL.